durangogt/aggravation/readme.md

 To do list to be ordered:
 ```
     # 4/10/18 - The current problem to fix is...when 2 marbles are out and a user chooses a marble to move that wasn't the last marble chosen
-    # it updates the marble tracking of the last marble chosen and not the marble chosen this roll...
+    # it updates the marble tracking of the last marble chosen and not the marble chosen this roll......
     # so if having a marble on 19,4 & 21,6 - i clicked on the marble on 21,6 - that marbled moved but the tracking list updated
     # the marble at 19,4 --> thus giving a marble tracking result of 25,6 & 21,6.......DONE
-    # 4/10/18 - problem fixed with P1marbles[P1marbles.index(oldLocation)] = newLocation
+    # 4/10/18 - problem fixed with P1marbles[P1marbles.index(oldLocation)] = newLocation...DONE
     #
-    # 4/10/18 - most own marble collisions failed except on...need to test again (major)
+    # 4/10/18 - most own marble collisions failed except on...need to test again (major)...DONE --- BIG ONE & recorded in my github's issues
     # 4/10/18 - one more issue ... even when all marbles are used up at home - attempts to pull out (minor)
     #
     # Simulate one player moving around the board as a starting point..................DONE